isabella232/apprenda-apigee-integration/README.md

 ![diagram](images/ApigeeIntegration.png)

-The above diagram shows the interaction between the user, Apigee, the plugin, and your Apprenda application.
+The above diagram shows the step-by-step interaction between the end user, Apigee, the plugin, and your Apprenda application.

 Now that you have an external authentication plugin, you will need to configure a proxy on Apigee that supplies the information that your plugin is looking for.

 ## Setup on Apigee

 First you will want to upload the provided "ApprendaProxy.zip" to Apigee.
-You can find this in the repo in the "Apigee Proxies" folder, or directly [here](https://github.com/apprenda/apprenda-apigee-integration/blob/master/Apigee%20Proxies/ApprendaProxy.zip).
+You can find this in the repo under [releases](https://github.com/apprenda/apprenda-apigee-integration/releases).
 From your Apigee dashboard, go to "API Proxies" and in the top right click on the "+ Proxy" button.

 In the proxy creation menu, select the last option, "Proxy bundle", and hit Next.